What’s all this talk about the five love languages? Let’s find out below. And, look out as well for a FREE five love languages worksheet!

 How can I show love using the five love languages in my relationship?

-Practical Examples on How to Show Your Love Based On The Five Love Languages
+Practical Examples of Showing Love Based On The Five Love Languages

-Here are some suggestions and ideas on how you can show love to someone based on their love language:
+Below are some suggestions and ideas on how you can show love to someone based on their love language.
+You can get a downloadable and printable version of it as part of the five love languages worksheet at the end of the post.

 1. Stuff for you to answer and to track